Study Access Plan

 - room location.

-- Jack would like to bring his assistance dog to residential school.
+- Jack would like to bring his assistance dog to intensive school.
 Jack registers with the Disability service to seek pre-approval for his dog to be on campus.
 Jack notifies Res Life on his accommodation booking form that his assistance dog will be on campus.

 - Kai’s condition impacts on her concentration and retention of information.
-She will have difficulty listening in lectures and taking notes at her residential school.
+She will have difficulty listening in lectures and taking notes at her intensive school.
 Kai was provided with a peer note-taker who will take notes on her behalf.

-Residential school accommodation FAQs
+Intensive school accommodation FAQs

 Do I need to register with the disability service to access suitable accommodation for my needs? chevron_right

 Registering with the disability service is not compulsory, however, if you have any accommodation support needs related to your disability or condition, you are required to register.
-It may also be beneficial for you to receive supports in other areas such as exams, assessments or residential school.
+It may also be beneficial for you to receive supports in other areas such as exams, assessments or intensive school.

 When can I book my accommodation? chevron_right

-Accommodation bookings open six weeks before the official Residential School period.
+Accommodation bookings open six weeks before the official Intensive School period.
 However, we encourage you to make a booking as early as possible to ensure your needs are met as accommodation options are limited.

 How do I notify Res Life about my accommodation needs? chevron_right